Ola Electric scooter to have a starting price of Rs 99,999; Check out details

-Ola Electric launched the S1 scooter in India on Sunday.
-CEO Bhavish Aggarwal has revealed that the e-scooter will have a starting price of Rs 99,999.
-The Ola S1 series come in two variants - The Ola S1 priced at Rs 99,999 and the Ola S1 Pro at Rs 1,29,999.
+Ola Electric launched its S1 and S1 Pro scooters in India on Sunday.
+CEO Bhavish Aggarwal revealed that the e-scooter will have a starting price of Rs 99,999.
+The Ola S1 series come in two variants - The Ola S1 priced at Rs 99,999 and the Ola S1 Pro costs Rs 1,29,999.

 The price of the Ola S1 series will vary from state to state depending on the subsidies provided.
-The price of the Ola S1 series will be lower in states that provide FAME subsidy.
-Ola Electric provided the prices of the S1 series in some states post-implementation of FAME and other state subsidies.
+The price of the Ola S1 series will be lower in states that provide the FAME subsidy.
+Ola Electric provided the prices of the S1 series e-scooters in some states post-implementation of FAME and other state subsidies.

-Ola Electric has stated that in all other states the Ola S1 will be priced at Rs 99,999 and the Ola S1 Pro at Rs 1,29,999. (ex-showroom)
+Ola Electric has stated that in all other states the Ola S1 will be priced at Rs 99,999 and the Ola S1 Pro at Rs 1,29,999. (ex-showroom).

 Ola S1 series will be available for purchase starting September, whereas shipping will begin in October.
 Buyers have been given the option to finance the electric scooter with EMI prices as low as Rs 2,999.